 To be honest, I didn’t know the answer to either of these questions until I researched further (though my gut told me that it would be ridiculous to be able to take a policy out on a total stranger).
 Here is what I found:

 Taking Out Life Insurance Policies on Strangers

 It turns out that you cannot take a life insurance policy out on someone you do not know (thank goodness!
 Can you image how many policies would be out on stars like Morgan Freeman and Tom Cruise?).
 The regulation of insurance is left to each state so the laws vary; however, generally speaking, you must have an “insurable interest” in the person you will be taking a life insurance policy out for.
-This is easy to prove for people that are close family, such as your spouse, child, etc. But showing that you have insurable interest to a complete stranger or distant relative, which means that it is in your best interest for the person to be alive financially or otherwise, is much more difficult to do (all persons are assumed to have insurable interest in their own lives; if you are looking for a life insurance quote and are in Australia, check out AAMI).
+This is easy to prove for people that are close family, such as your spouse, child, etc. But showing that you have insurable interest to a complete stranger or distant relative, which means that it is in your best interest for the person to be alive financially or otherwise, is much more difficult to do.

 Taking Out Life Insurance Policies without the Insured Person Knowing

 This leads to the second question.
 Can you take out a life insurance policy without the insured person knowing?
 We know that you cannot take policies out on strangers, but what about if you wanted to take a policy out on a relative?

 In many cases, insurance companies require medical exams for the person who is to be insured.
 But this is not always the case.
 The real way that the person will find out you are taking an insurance policy out on them is during the application.
 If the insured applicant’s name is different from the policyholder’s name, then the signature of the insured person is required.